csathler/Masters-Data-Science/README.md

 # M.S.
 Data Science

-This repository contains key reports, assignments and code produced as part of my work to attain a Master's Degree in Data Science from Indiana University, Bloomington ([transcript]).
+This repository contains sample reports, assignments and code produced as part of my work to attain a Master's Degree in Data Science from Indiana University, Bloomington ([transcript]).

 | Course  | Grade |
 |---|---|